sandraabu/Forest-Health/README.md

 ## Key learning

-Throughout this project I was able to learn a lot about a variety of Regression and NLP processes and how they can be applied.
+Throughout this project I was able to learn a lot about a variety of Classification and NLP processes and how they can be applied.
 My greatest achievement was my determination and ability to find solutions when it at times felt impossible.
 Dealing with a blocker until I found a workable solution strengthened my critical thinking and problem solving skills.

 ## Challenges